 Welcome emails are instantly sent to a customer when they buy something from you, make an account, or sign up for your email list.
 They create an instant connection with buyers and welcome them to your brand, and they have great stats: on average, their open rates are 4x higher than general emails and their click through rates are 5x higher (source).

-Use your welcome emails to set the precedent for future communications with your buyers.
-Explain to them what they can expect from you and your brand, and sweeten the deal by offering an introductory discount on their first purchase.
+Use your welcome emails to set the precedent for future communications with your buyers or new subscribers.
+Explain to them what they can expect from you and your brand.
+Welcome emails don’t have to be promotional emails, but you can sweeten the deal by offering an introductory discount on their first purchase.

-Clothing brand Mollusk uses their welcome email to do several things:
+Wool brand McIntosh uses their welcome email to do several things:

 - Welcome new customers

-- Offer a discount code for their first purchase
+- Offer a discount code and free shipping for their first purchase

-- Encourages customers to check out the online shop and browse the brand’s product lines
+- Encourages customers to check out the online shop and browse the brand’s products

 2. Abandoned Cart Emails

 The average abandonment rate for online shopping carts is 69.57%.
 This means that the vast majority of shoppers fill up their cart and then leave it to gather dust.
 As a result, you could be missing out on a lot of sales if you don’t do anything about it.